iris-hep/iris-hep.github.io/pages/projects/osg-operations.md

 The heterogeneity of OSG comes with considerable challenges to the applications running in this environment.
 To address these challenges, CERN developed a product, CVMFS, for the LHC community that allows curation of a uniform runtime environment across all compute resources globally.
 OSG has adopted this approach to support all of open science.
 OSG-LHC operates part of the infrastructure necessary to achieve this.

+### Service Level Agreements and Service Monitoring

+The Operations team has created [Service Level Agreements](https://osg-htc.org/operations/SLA/general/) for all OSG operated services.
+In the SLAs, the team has defined what "availability" means for each service type, and an associated target percentage.
+In addition, the team has implemented an internal monitoring system to measure, report on, and ensure the declared availability is met for each service.

 ## Reports

 The OSG Operations team has produced two reports in collaboration with the DOMA group.